romkos01/WebShopRomhAkos/README.md

 ## Planned Features for Future Versions

 - AJAX for dynamic content loading without page refresh.
-- Shopping cart functionality to enhance the e-commerce experience.
+- Expand shopping cart functionality
 - An integrated chatbot for customer support and queries.
-- Advanced filtering options for products to improve user experience.
 - User registration and authentication for personalized access.
-- Cookie usage for better website performance and user tracking.
+- Expand cookie functionality
 - Expansion of product range beyond mobile phones to diversify the shopping options.
 - Development of a more complex system to cater for a broader range of products and services.